sherlockq/gatsby-blogsite/src/markdown-pages/record-of-a-docker-connection-issue-debugging.md

 - Check AWS Route 53, ELB settings, to understand the port forwarding mechanism
 - Find way to backup iptables rule. `iptables-save`
 - Change target group port mapping in AWS.
-- Remove iptable rule by command.
+- Remove iptables rule by command.
 - Problem solved!
 And Jenkins was accessible all the same.
-- Remove iptable rule from the startup file `/etc/sysconfig/iptables` to persist change over reboot.
+- Remove iptables rule from the startup file `/etc/sysconfig/iptables` to persist change over reboot.
 But it may not be necessary, iptables-save seems like saving it automatically
 - Restart to confirm.